 Length and Height

-Length in children who are too young to stand is measured while children lie on their back on a suitable device, such as a measuring table (called a stadiometer).
-Height in children who can stand is measured using a vertical measuring scale.
-In general, length in normal-term infants increases about 30% by age 5 months and more than 50% by age 12 months.
+In general, length in full-term infants increases about 30% by age 5 months and more than 50% by age 12 months.
 Infants typically grow about 10 inches (25 centimeters) during the first year, and height at 5 years is about double the birth length.
-In boys, half the adult height is attained by about age 2.
-In girls, height at 19 months is about half the adult height.
+Most boys reach half their adult height by about age 2 years.
+Most girls reach half their adult height at about age 19 months.

 Weight